pdobb/minesweeper_alliance/README.md

 #### Usernames / Signing

-At the end of any game, an option is presented for signing one's username (for all participants).
+At the end of any game, an option is presented for signing one's username (for all active participants).
 This not only captures a point of pride, but it also unlocks additional functionality.
 For example:

 - The ability to permanently hide the welcome banner at the top of the War Room page
 - A "New Custom Game" button/option for defining custom Game board settings